Star Wars Episode VII: The Force Awakens (Movie, 2015)

 Okay so let’s talk about individuals.

 Rey is the definiton of an awesome female protagonist…awesome character in general actually.
 She was a strong female, smart, fierce, but also caring, hopeful, and kind.
 They didn’t try to squeeze her into a man-suit of a character like so many people try to when attempting to write a strong female lead.
 A strong female does NOT equal a male of any kind.
 At all.
 And Star Wars knew this and executed it well.
-(Oh and just my two cents, I don’t think she’s the daughter of Han and Leia.
+(Oh and just my two cents, I don’t think she’s the daughter of Han.
 I just don’t.
-I’m leaning towards another certain somebody but I’ll just let the mystery remain and allow you all to make your own guesses).
+I kinda just think she’s a random nobody and the whole mystery around her parentage is just a bluff to get fans theorizing.
+But I could be wrong.
+I literally have no real idea).

 Finn is a super interesting choice.
 I mean, a reformed Storm Trooper?
 Dope.
 Also he’s super funny and kind.
 I thought it was brilliant the way they revealed gender stereotypes in movies by contrasting Ren and Finn.
 Finn kept acting like any normal male protagonist hero type character but Ren was acting like a strong female protagonist character and the thing is that these two things line up in that they’re both self-sufficient so it was hilarious because Ren doesn’t need Finn to hold her hand to run (if you’ve seen the movie, you’ll get the reference).
 She’s got it.
 Got it?
 Good.
 Also, side-note, this movie made motions to humanize the storm troopers a bit which was interesting.
 Yes, very interesting.
 Although they’ve always been human (even the clones) they’ve often been treated as droids (I suppose the anonymity of their suits doesn’t help) and this movie in small ways changed that.
 Oh!
 And heck YEAH for minorities as lead characters!
 I 110% support this!